 Now right off the bat, it’s important you understand that this ramen eatery is a bit different than most you may encounter.
 For starters, they use soba noodles instead of ramen noodles and they emphasize their shoyu and shio broths.
 This might be a big shock to those that are just used to a standard tonkotsu pork broth.

 For starters, we had the karaage which is a ramen staple and Tsuta Ramen does an excellent job here.
-We won’t go into the details but check out our instagram for pics of the entire experience.
+We won’t go into the details but check out our instagram for pics of food and the entire experience.

 And so we did, first of course tasting the broth.
-Now, the shoyu broth which has a soy sauce base was laced with a truffle oil which I’ve experienced before in other dishes.
+Now, the shoyu broth at tsuta which has a soy sauce base was laced with a truffle oil which I’ve experienced before in other dishes.
 It’s very easy for the truffle oil to overpower the taste of the shoyu broth.
-But this is why Tsuta gained my trust in that they were able to strike a fantastic balance with the light shoyu broth with hints of truffle oil that keep tempting the eater to come back for more.
+But this is why Tsuta gained my trust in that they were able to strike a fantastic balance with the light shoyu broth with hints of black truffle and oil that keep tempting the eater to come back for more.

 The use of soba noodles was an interesting choice by Tsuta Ramen that paid off well.
 Soba, a buckwheat noodle, has an innate density that ramen noodles lack.
 And these in-house soba noodles added the perfect complement to balance the light shoyu broth.
 They were firmer and had a delicious chewiness that are exactly as good as they appeared.